apple/foundationdb/design/AcAC.md

 ## Future Developments

 * Since AcAC has the information about the current actor, `ActorIdentifier` can be introduced to the `Error` class.
-It is then possible for the receipt to know the sender of the error.
+It is then possible for the recipient to know the sender of the error.
   The reason this feature is not implemented is that, for some unknown reason, adding any field to the `Error` class would cause
   * All binding tests fail
   * Random failure on the `fdbserver`